 I had no idea what she would choose to do and considering she could have asked for us to do absolutely anything at all she decided quite modestly to do the things she currently really enjoys: tea and cake at her favourite café followed by shopping for clothes and then an afternoon snuggling on the sofa watching her favourite YouTube videos together.
 They were such simple requests but they made her so very happy and we spent a really lovely day together chatting and laughing and cuddling.
 I forget sometimes just how much one-to-one attention can fill them up and make them feel so very loved – I need to create space to do it with Mimi and Lola at some point over the next few months too.

 Meet a celebrity (completed October 2016, age 33)

-Up until the end of last year I worked in Harley Street in London and I used to quite regularly see celebrities wandering around the streets: Fearne Cotton, Emma Willis, Russell Howard and Peter Andre are the ones that spring to mind.
+For five years (up until the end of 2017) I worked in Harley Street in London and I used to quite regularly see celebrities wandering around the streets: Fearne Cotton, Emma Willis, Russell Howard and Peter Andre are the ones that spring to mind.
 I was nowhere near brave enough to actually approach them and ask for a selfie though!
 Besides, I wanted this particular item on the list to be a meaningful one so I’m really happy that I managed to fulfil that requirement.
-Meeting Cheryl Strayed at her book signing after the talk she gave in London was quite poignant for me as I love her book ‘Wild’ (and, unusually, the film adaptation too – I normally hate films based on books but Reese Witherspoon did such a fantastic job that it was impossible to do anything other than love it) and have since read several other of her books too – they’re all brilliant.
+Meeting Cheryl Strayed and getting my book signed after a talk she gave in London a few years back was very poignant for me.
+I love her book ‘Wild’ (and, unusually, the film adaptation too – I normally hate films based on books but Reese Witherspoon did such a fantastic job that it was impossible to do anything other than love it) and have since read several other of her books too – they’re all brilliant.
 I still think about the conversation I had with her even now, three years on from our encounter.

 20. Girly day with my daughters